michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0052.md

 - adj: offering little or no hope
 - adj: slow to learn or understand; lacking intellectual acuity
 ### Family
-dim: dimly, dimmed, dimmest, dimming, dimness, dims+;dimmed: undimmed;dimness: dimnesses
+- dim: dimly, dimmed, dimmest, dimming, dimness, dims+
+- dimmed: undimmed
+- dimness: dimnesses
 ### Examples
 - Is there anything better than the Met’s Viennese chandeliers gliding to the ceiling as the lights dim?
 - The fast-paced techno music played in a second-floor room, up a dim stairwell and down a long corridor.